Responsible Lending

 Corporate Banking Lending

-Bank SinoPac's "Corporate Credit Risk Management Division" is the dedicated unit responsible for establishing regulations relating to responsible lending and the EPs, and for planning a conducting ESG credit risk analysis.
+Bank SinoPac's "Corporate Credit Risk Management Division" is the dedicated unit responsible for establishing guidelines relating to responsible lending and the EPs, and for planning a conducting ESG credit risk analysis.
 The Division continues to monitor trends in ESG risks of each industry and their impact on the Bank's operations.
 In terms of execution, front line corporate banking personnel are responsible for disclosing and specifying the ESG risks of clients.
 Corporate banking credit review personnel are then responsible for checking and reviewing the analysis of ESG factors in credit applications.
 Corporate banking and credit review personnel jointly complete due diligence of ESG risks.

-Bank SinoPac established the “Responsible Lending Management Guidelines and incorporate ESG considerations in the lending process.
+Bank SinoPac established the “Responsible Lending Management Guidelines” and incorporate ESG considerations in the lending process.
 If ESG risk factor exists, the business unit shall engage with customers to explore the situation and assist customers to improve and respond by evaluating and proposing mitigative and remedial measures.
 In the event that customers involving in serious issues or cannot resolve issues continuing for a long time, the Bank should evaluate the business relationship in a prudent manner.

 • Prohibit controversial industries: e.g. pornography, controversial arms.